 Did you know that the average U.S. household uses approximately 400 gallons of water per day or 100 gallons per person per day?
-Luckily, there are many low-cost and no-cost ways to conserve water.
+Luckily, there are many low cost and no-cost ways to conserve water.
 Small changes can make a big difference-try one today and soon it will become second nature.

 - Take short showers a 5 minute shower uses 4 to 5 gallons of water compared to up to 50 gallons for a bath. - Shut off water while brushing your teeth, washing your hair and shaving and save up to 500 gallons a month. - Use a water-efficient showerhead.
-They are inexpensive, easy to install, and can save you up to 740 gallons a month.
-Fix leaking toilets and faucets.
+They are inexpensive, easy to install, and can save you up to 740 gallons a month. - Fix leaking toilets and faucets. - Teach your kids about water conservation to ensure a future generation that uses water wisely.

 THE SUBSEQUENT TABLES PROVIDE MANY TERMS AND ABBREVIATIONS THAT CUSTOMERS MAY NOT BE FAMILIAR WITH.
-TO UNDERSTAND THESE TERMS, THE DISTRICT HAS PROVIDED THE FOLLOWING DEFINITIONS:
+TO UNDERSTAND THESE TERMS, THE DISTRICT HAS